joshschmelzle/lswifi/README-PYPI.md

-  --json [JSON]         output will be formatted as json --indent 4            JSON output will be formatted with pretty print with provided indent level --csv [CSV]           output will be formatted as csv -export [BSSID], -exp [BSSID]
+  --json [JSON]         output will be formatted as json --indent 4            JSON output will be formatted with pretty print with provided indent level --csv [CSV]           output will be formatted as csv -exportraw, -expraw [BSSID]
-                        export bss and ies bytefiles. default behavior will export all from a scan. to export only one, provide full mac
+                        export raw bss and ies bytefiles. default behavior will export all from a scan. to export only one, provide full mac address of the BSSID as argument.
+  -export, -exp [BSSID]
-                        address of the BSSID as argument.
+                        export scan results to pcapng file. default behavior will export all from a scan. to export only one, provide full mac address of the BSSID as argument.
+  -path EXPORT_PATH     specify output path for pcapng export (defaults to app data directory) -decoderaw BYTE_FILE  decode a raw .BSS or .IES file -decode PCAPNG_FILE   parse scan results from pcapng file. by default shows all networks in the file, can be combined with filtering options.
-  -decode BYTEFILE      decode a raw .BSS or .IES file --bytes BSSID         output debugging bytes for a specified BSSID found in scan results.
+  --bytes BSSID         output debugging bytes for a specified BSSID found in scan results.
   --watchevents         a special mode which watches for notification on a wireless interface such as connection and roaming events
   --syslog <server IP>  syslogs events from --watchevents to a remote syslog server